2015-16: Crown Heights Grant Program

-Our Crown Heights Advisory Council is a diverse group of local residents and leaders who have worked together to identify the top neighborhood challenges and opportunities: the displacement of long-term residents, increased economic pressures on working class communities, lack of enrichment opportunities for youth, and the impact of unfair and discriminatory policing on communities of color.
+In 2015, Brooklyn Community Foundation assembled the Crown Heights Advisory Council, a diverse group of local residents and leaders, who, working together, identified top neighborhood challenges and opportunities: the displacement of long-term residents, increased economic pressures on working class communities, lack of enrichment opportunities for youth, and the impact of unfair and discriminatory policing on communities of color.

 Grants were made in two categories: